Like elite athletes, service bulls perform best when they’re in peak physical condition.

 Make sure that your staff are trained to work with bulls.

-If there are any bulls that are aggressive, replace them to reduce the risk of injury to staff and cows.
+If there are any bulls that are aggressive, replace them to reduce the risk of injury to staff, cows or other bulls.

 7. After-match review